johnath/beep/DEVELOPMENT.md

 TODO list
 ---------

-  * TODO: Make beep.1 refer to README.md at the installed location.
   * TODO: Document references to Johnathan's Email or Website as historic.
   * TODO: Go over all documentation regarding links.